ramiabr/Big-Data-Analysis/README.md

 - Print the output <Metal type> <Mean> <Variance>

 ## Scalability :
-These two codes are built with high scalability as foundation, for e.g. if we need the script to track more types of data (e.g. Bronze, along with Gold and Silver) we need to make very few updates in the code to support that request.
+These two codes are built with high scalability as framework, for e.g. if we need the script to work on more types of data (e.g. Bronze, along with Gold + Silver) we need to make very few updates in the code to support that requirement.

-fetchHtml.py - Fill up details for new element (e.g. Bronze)
+fetchHtml.py - Fill details for new element (e.g. Bronze), website to track, table id etc.
 ```
 self_obj["silver", "web"]   = "https://www.investing.com/commodities/silver-historical-data"
 self_obj["silver", "date"]  = "//div[@id=\"results_box\"]/table[@id=\"curr_table\"]/tbody/tr/td[1]/text()"